Interstate 27: Route description

 I-27 parallels the BNSF Railway's Plainview Subdivision, which splits from its Chicago–Southern California Transcon line at Canyon and runs south to Lubbock.
 A large amount of the alignment is on former US 87, but several portions through built-up areas have been bypassed, as well as two longer areas where US 87 still follows the old road.

-The Interstate begins at a point along the four-lane US 87 freeway south of downtown Lubbock.
-Mile 0 is posted near 77th Street, about five blocks south of State Highway Loop 289 (Loop 289).
+The Interstate officially begins 0.1 mi north of County Road 7500, at the beginning of access control on the four-lane US 87 freeway, at the very southern edge of Lubbock's city limits.
+Mile 0 is currently posted near 77th Street, about five blocks south of Loop 289.
 Exit numbering begins just to the south, with exit 1 at the 82nd Street interchange; the freeway becomes six lanes at its north end.
-The Loop 289 interchange is a cloverleaf between the oneway frontage roads of each highway, and with direct ramps from I-27 south to Loop 289 west (exit 1A) and Loop 289 east to I-27 north.
+With the 4.2 mi extension being approved on September 3, 2024, by the Federal Highway Administration (FHWA) and the Texas Transportation Commission on September 26, 2024, both mile markers and exit numbers are planned to be eventually updated to take it into account.
+The Loop 289 interchange is a cloverleaf between the one-way frontage roads of each highway, and with direct ramps from I-27 south to Loop 289 west (exit 1A) and Loop 289 east to I-27 north.
 US 84 (Avenue Q and Slaton Highway) crosses I-27 at a three-level diamond interchange, with an extra approach from the northeast carrying Avenue A into the junction.
 Exit 1B connects I-27 south to US 84 and the Loop 289 frontage roads, while all traffic from US 87 north to US 84, Avenue A, or Loop 289 must use exit 1 for 82nd Street.

 The six-lane cross section that began at exit 1 remains through Lubbock.
-Major junctions in that city include US 62/State Highway 114 (SH 11, 19th Street, exit 3) and US 82 (Marsha Sharp Freeway, exit 4).
+Major junctions in that city include US 62/State Highway 114 (SH 11, 19th Street; exit 3) and US 82 (Marsha Sharp Freeway; exit 4).
 Between these two interchanges, the frontage roads temporarily end as I-27 crosses over a rail line.
-State Highway Spur 326 (Spur 326, Avenue Q) merges with I-27 at exit 6A, and exit 6B is a split diamond interchange with Loop 289.
-The outer lanes leave at Farm to Market Road 2641 (FM 2641, Regis Street, exit 8), reducing I-27 to two lanes in each direction as it passes Lubbock Preston Smith International Airport and leaves the city.
+Spur 326 (Avenue Q) merges with I-27 at exit 6A, and exit 6B is a split diamond interchange with Loop 289.
+The outer lanes leave at Farm to Market Road 2641 (FM 2641, Regis Street; exit 8), reducing I-27 to two lanes in each direction as it passes Lubbock Preston Smith International Airport and leaves the city.